jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/4-WireUpTheCamera.md

 For the UI, you will need to add a couple of toolbar buttons to **MainPage.xaml**, one to use the camera to take a photo, the other to select a photo from the users photo library.

-At this point we will just implement the code to take the photo or access the photo library.

 ### Android

 Android stores images in the `Resources/drawable` folders, with different `drawable` folders for different device resolutions - so `drawable-hdpi` for high density screens, `drawable-xhdpi` for extra high density screens and so on.
 Images of different resolutions are put into these folders.